 \section{Conclusion}

 In this manuscript, we have presented a link between quantum speed limits and temporal Fisher information in classical and quantum dynamics.
-For the Langevin dynamics and the classical Markov jump processes, we showed that the temporal Fisher information was bounded from above by the entropy production divided by the square of time.
-For open quantum dynamics, we found that the temporal Fisher information is bounded from above by the variance of the interaction Hamiltonian.
-Moreover, through the temporal Fisher information, we obtained alternative proof on a speed limit in non-Hermitian dynamics, which provides a unified perspective encompassing classical and open quantum dynamics.
+For Langevin dynamics and classical Markov jump processes, we showed that temporal Fisher information is bounded from above by the entropy production divided by the square of time.
+For open quantum dynamics, we found that temporal Fisher information is bounded from above by the variance of the interaction Hamiltonian.
+Moreover, through temporal Fisher information, we obtained an alternative proof of a speed limit in non-Hermitian dynamics, which provides a unified perspective encompassing classical and open quantum dynamics.
 In addition, we derived classical and quantum speed limits from these upper bounds.
+We also performed numerical simulations on two quantum dot models to demonstrate the validity of the obtained bounds.
+For the single quantum dot coupled to an electrode, modeled as a two-state Markov chain, we confirmed that both the entropy production bound and the dynamical activity bound correctly constrain the Bhattacharyya arccos distance, and we observed that the entropy production bound is tighter near equilibrium, while the dynamical activity bound is more effective far from equilibrium.
+For the double quantum dot model, we verified the quantum speed limit for open quantum dynamics and found that the upper bound based on the variance of the interaction Hamiltonian is tight for small evolution times, though it becomes looser as the evolution time increases.
 Overall, this study has contributed to a unified understanding of the quantum speed limits that govern classical and quantum dynamics.

 \begin{widetext}